-A. Do the black and light pebbles plot the same or differently on the graph?
-How so? - explain the graph patterns that you see.
-B. What is the general grain roundness of the pebbles (use your sedimentology tool kit to determine angular, subangular, rounded, etc.).
-C. What does the degree of roundness tell you about the amount of sedimentary transport that the grains have been subjected to? (e.g. have they been transported how do you know?)
-D. Keeping in mind sedimentary processes, construct hypotheses to explain the patterns that you observe on your graph.
-What might explain the differences in grain shape between the light and black pebbles?
-Station n 12 A. Does this sample fizz with a drop of dilute HCl?
+B. What is the general grain roundness of the pebbles (use your sedimentology tool kit t determine angular, subangular, rounded, etc.).)
+C. What does the degree of roundness tell you about the amount of sedimentary transported the grains have been subjected to? (e.g. have they been transported how do you know D. Keeping in mind sedimentary processes, construct hypotheses to explain the patterns you observe on your graph.
+What might explain the differences in grain shape between light and black pebbles?
+Station 12 A. Does this sample fizz with a drop of dilute HCI?
 B. What is this sample mainly comprised of?
 Describe your visual observations C. Which of the following environments of deposition could this rock have formed in?
-Check all that apply, more than 1 possible (refer to page 130 of lab manual for help).
-Explain your line of reasoning.
+Cl all that apply, more than 1 possible (refer to page 165, Fig. 6.10, of lab manual for he Explain your line of reasoning.